StrangeBeeCorp/cloud-distrib-resources/aws/README.md

 ![SecOps VPC overview](assets/ALB.png)

-The sample code is organised in seven folders:
+The sample code is organised in two Terraform projects:

 * [ug-secops-vpc](ug-secops-vpc/) --> to create and manage the SecOps VPC
-* [ug-secops-thehive-new](ug-secops-thehive-new/) --> to launch a new TheHive v3 instance with an empty database
-* [ug-secops-thehive-migration](ug-secops-thehive-migration/) --> to launch a new TheHive v3 instance with existing data (upgrade / replace scenario)
-* [ug-secops-thehive4-new](ug-secops-thehive4-new/) --> to launch a new TheHive v4 instance with an empty database
-* [ug-secops-thehive4-migration](ug-secops-thehive4-migration/) --> to launch a new TheHive v4 instance with existing data (upgrade / replace scenario)
-* [ug-secops-cortex-new](ug-secops-cortex-new/) --> to launch a new Cortex instance with an empty database
-* [ug-secops-cortex-migration](ug-secops-cortex-migration/) --> to launch a new Cortex instance with existing data (upgrade / replace scenario)
+* [ug-secops-instances](ug-secops-instances/) --> to launch and manage TheHive v4/v5 and Cortex instances within a SecOps VPC

 This code organisation allows the creation of all required VPC resources if you do not already operate a VPC (or if you want to create a new one for your SecOps needs), independently from TheHive and Cortex deployments.